FJakovljevic/eaukcije_cronjob/README.md

-# eaukcije_cronjob
+# E-Aukcije - Cronjob
+- Making Serbian E-Auctions filterable in streamlit app
-Cronjob to fetch latest dump from EAkucija API
+- Creating Cron job to fetch the data regularly from api